 - If a student has to rectify their uniform, the item that has had to be changed will be confiscated until the end of the day.

 At St Thomas Aquinas we have the highest expectations of our students.
-Therefore, their learning is incredibly important to us, so they must be prepared with the correct equipment to maximise their learning potential.
-At St Thomas Aquinas we expect every student to have at least the following available equipment every day for every lesson;
+Their learning is incredibly important to us, so they must be prepared with the correct equipment to maximise their learning potential.
+At St Thomas Aquinas, we expect every student to have at least the following equipment every day for every lesson:

 - A 30cm (in length) clear pencil case